zgraveyard/CI_Starter/README.md

 ## Updates [01/02/2012]:
 * update to the new Twitter bootstrap, which now has a responsive design.
 * fix a problem with the layout library which cause the layout not to be load ( something related to the hooks which can't be loaded from the sparks/layout/1.0.0/config direcctory ), so i had to move it to the main config directory.
+* change the default font family to ubuntu font from google webfonts.